beelzebielsk/turbo-fiesta/notes.md

 - Change the socket communication to actually use my_socket.py and to support variable-length messages.
-- Add a GUI to the program so that received messages show up in a different place from the message a user is trying to type.
 - Change this to a real client-server model.
 - Work on conversation history and sharing it with users.
 - Work on message ordering.
 What that means, how to enforce it.